BlueWebNodes/bluewebnodes.github.io/README.md

-# My GitHub Blog About Web Development, Web Design and Graphic Design
+# My GitHub page About Web Design and Management; Social Media Ads with Motion Graphics.

 ## Credits: